shenlant314/BIMRL-DBETL/README.md

 1. BIMRL_ETL.XplorerPlugin
   This module is the entry point to perform ETL from the IFC model loaded by Xbim into the Oracle DB.
+  When invoking this menu, an option is given to perform full ETL process in one step, i.e. all the ETL process will be done at the end of the process with the pre-defined or automatically calculated parameters.
+In some cases when the detailed information may not be required or dfault setting needs to be overidden, untick the option and perform the individual ETL enhancements manually later on using the ETL main window UI.

 2. BIMRL_ETLConfig.XplorerPlugin
   This module allows a few configuration settings for the session.